 This web site provides background on the Charles M. and Mary D. Grant Foundation, which was created in 1967 upon Mrs. Grant’s death.
 The Foundation primarily supports organizations located or working in the southeast region of the United States.

-Southeast United States (Including programs serving KY, WV, VA, TN, NC, AK, LA, MS, AL, GA, SC, and FL.)
+Southeast United States (Including programs serving KY, WV, VA, TN, NC, AR, LA, MS, AL, GA, SC, and FL.)

 No grants are made to individuals or for loans.
 A minimum of three years must elapse between grant awards.

 Organizations must be classified as tax-exempt under section 501 (c)(3) of the Internal Revenue Service tax code.